agwisniewska/vuejs-workshops/README.md

 ## TASK

+Your first task is create very simple BaseButton component following below instructions:

+1. Define props: text, icon.
+Follow Vuejs patterns
+2. Emit event to parent component (Home) from BaseButton component

-Now, you can go to branch named `task-1` and verify your solution and move forward.
+Now, you can go to branch named `task-2` and verify your solution and move forward.